 There are plenty of metered taxis outside, and a taxi to the centre of Chicago takes approximately 30-45 minutes and costs about $40.
 But be prepared to pay twice as much during rush hour.

 A free automated rail system connects all terminals.

 Facilities at the airport include restaurants, bars, shops, duty-free shopping, bureaux de change, a bank and ATMs.
 The Hilton Athletic Club provides a health club, sauna, steam room and massage.
-Laptop Lane, in Terminal 1, offers fax, internet and photocopying services.
-The nearby Hilton Hotel provides more extensive services.
 There is a medical centre, baby-change facilities, a play area and a 24-hour interfaith chapel.

-Wifi is provided throughout the airport by Boingo, and passengers can purchase prepaid cards for $6.95, giving them unlimited browsing time for 24 hours.
+Wifi is provided throughout the airport by Boingo, and is free for the first 30 minutes.
+Passengers can purchase prepaid cards giving them a 24-hour browsing period.